 The Moms Tots Zurich Blog was my FAVORITE blog to read when planning this trip.
-She has some great, in depth information about visiting Mount Rigi with kids.
+She has some great, in depth information about Mount Rigi hiking and visiting Mount Rigi with kids.
 You should definitely head over there when you are done here!

 The Stroller Friendly Hike from Rigi Staffel to Rigi Klosteri